-You should provide a meta description in the <head> section of each page’s code.
+To provide a meta description for a page, add it in the <head> section of each page’s code.
 Within a meta description tag, like so:

 <meta name="description" content="Learn how to develop a tone of voice for your brand and use our template to get started.">

 Most content management systems (CMSs) and SEO plugins allow you to add and edit HTML meta descriptions by typing in a designated field.

 Meta descriptions are really important for SEO.
 Even though they aren’t a direct ranking factor.

 They’re used to generate snippets that tell searchers about your page.
 And help you stand apart from competitors on the SERP.

 Both of which are primary goals of most SEO efforts.